walles/ttt/README.md

 * Add a text field for answer to the question
 * Skip to the next question as soon as the text field contains the right answer
 * After 10 questions, go back to the start screen
+* Present the result on the start screen, with:
+  * time
+  * number of right-on-the-first-attempt answers

 ---